 Written by Caroline

-When the first of the winter fabrics started arriving, I bought the Double Weave Houndstooth Reversible Coating (which has now sold out) for no other reason than I loved it, I used the excuse that I would make a cosy throw to justify buying it.
-Since then more woollen fabrics have arrived that would make great blankets and the pillowy soft boiled wool is also perfect for a drapey snuggly throw.
-Perfect for winter nights on the couch.
+When the first of the winter fabrics started arriving, I bought some of the Calamine Boiled Wool (sadly now sold out, but still available in other gorgeous colours).
+I used the excuse that I would make a cosy throw to justify buying it, not that I really need an excuse!
+The pillowy soft boiled wool is perfect for a drapey snuggly throw and great for winter nights on the couch.

-I made mine with a contrasting bias binding but if you wanted something more subtle there is plenty to choose from in our bias binding section.
+Mine was made with a contrasting bias binding but if you wanted something more subtle there is plenty to choose from in our bias binding section.

 Things That You Need

-For my Double Weave Throw I bought 150cm to make an almost square.
-(The fabric width is 142cm) and 7m of Bye Bye Birdy Terracotta Bias Binding.
-I also added a cute little 'So Cosy' label from Kylie and the Machine.
+For my Throw I bought 1.5m to make an almost square.
+(The fabric width is 142cm) and 7m of Bias Binding.
+I also added a cute little 'So Comfy' label from Kylie and the Machine.
 It is from the Limited Edition Metallic Side Seam pack.

 Attaching Bias Binding